zcash/zips/draft-zsf.md

 `TOTAL ZEC TO EXIST (MAX_MONEY) - CLAIMED BLOCK SUBSIDIES OF PAST BLOCKS + SUM OF ALL ZSF DEPOSITS FROM PAST TRANSACTIONS`

-This formula holds for all future blocks.
-It is safe and semantically consistent to consider all blocks prior to the activation height to have a value of `0` in this field.
-This is not required by this proposal but may be convenient in designs or implementations.
+This formula holds for all blocks.

 ### `ZSF_BALANCE` Requirements